-Governor Shapiro Announces New Partnership with Google, PASSHE to Train and Expand Commonwealth’s Workforce for High-Growth Jobs
+Governor Shapiro Partners with Google, PASSHE to Train & Expand Commonwealth’s Workforce for High-Growth Jobs

 MILLERSVILLE, Pa. – In keeping with his commitment to expand workforce development efforts across the commonwealth, Governor Josh Shapiro announced Tuesday, Aug.
 29, a new public-private partnership between Google and the Pennsylvania State System of Higher Education (PASSHE) that makes industry-recognized Google Career Certificates available to students and the public to help them secure good-paying jobs.

 This new public-private partnership will enable PASSHE institutions to provide students and members of the public with the opportunity to earn non-credit, Google Career Certificates that enhance professional skills in a variety of areas.
 Individuals who complete the certificates will have access to Google’s extensive employer consortium.

 “It’s time for a blueprint for higher education focused on competitiveness and workforce development, one that is grounded in access and affordability,” said Governor Shapiro.
 “Today, PASSHE has given us a clear example of what that can look like in practice, by connecting classroom learning to job-ready skills development so our students get the best of both worlds.”